 Find the Celebration

 Now, I don’t mean for you to go where people blow smoke up your ass.
-That’s just dumb.
-You shouldn’t seek out sycophants; there’s nothing to be gained from false praise.
+Don’t seek sycophants; there’s nothing to be gained from false praise.
 A million fools high-fiving you are still a million fools.

 Find your tribe: the people who speak the language you spoke before even you recognized the sounds you were uttering.
-The place where you feel at home, even though you’ve arrived for the very first time.
-The community that will push you and challenge you and make you freaking crazy sometimes.
+The place where you feel at home, even though you’ve arrived for the first time.
+The community that will push you and challenge you and make you crazy sometimes.
 But you’ll care—and you’ll feel alive.

-Find that place where you do not just breathe, but where you can suck the air into your lungs, full and desperate and hungry for more.
-Walk away from the beatdowns, the smug silences, and the glances over the glasses and down the nose.
+Find that place where you do not just breathe, but where you suck the air into your lungs, full and desperate and hungry for more.
+Walk away from the beatdowns, the smug silences, and the glances down the nose.
 You don’t need that.
 Find what really makes your heart beat faster and go there.
 Don’t walk.
-Run.
-Find the celebration.